 We will need a lot more nickel, lithium, and cobalt.
 For each of these precious raw materials there are real concerns about the environmental and social impact of mining and ensuring that local communities benefit from extraction.

 Let’s start with nickel.
 Nickel is important for battery range.
 The metal, however, is primarily used in stainless steel, and batteries are a very small part of global nickel demand (five percent).
-There are supply risks that may come as soon as 2024, and so some automakers are attempting to design around this challenge.
+Supply shortages may come as soon as 2024, and so some automakers are attempting to design around this challenge.
 Russia is an important part of the supply chain for nickel – not in mining but in refining.

 Finally, cobalt.
 There was a good New York Times Daily episode on cobalt, found here, and a powerful photo series here.
 Cobalt is key to supporting the cathode in lithium-ion EV batteries and cobalt is almost always a secondary extraction from larger nickel and copper ores, which means it is not independent in the process and requires significant processing to be battery-useful.
 Almost all of the processing takes place in China.
 Significant ethical and production concerns exist related to the mining of cobalt.
 In 2021, Congo supplied around 70 percent of the world’s cobalt, and batteries account for more than 50 percent of that cobalt.
 The mines and the miners often work in horrific conditions, with reports of child labor and poor safety standards.
 The Department of Energy also noted that cobalt poses the “highest material supply chain risk.”

 While these three are the most common, there are also other raw materials important for the EV supply chain.
-This feature piece in Nature does a good job at breaking down the raw materials and the challenges in meeting the growing supply challenges.
-Copper and graphite will be in high demand as per projections and Elon Musk is talking up the potential to produce a manganese-based cathode.
-It is time, it seems, to get the periodic table again.
+This feature piece in Nature does a good job of breaking down the raw materials and the challenges in meeting the growing supply challenges.
+Copper and graphite will be in high demand as per projections and Elon Musk is talking up the potential of producing a manganese-based cathode.
+It is time, it seems, to get out the periodic table again.